DeveVivek/DeveVivek/README.md

 Full-Stack Developer.
 ------------------------

-I'm a third year CSIT(IET) student and a full-stack web developer.
+I'm a third year CSIT(IET) student and a full-stack developer.
 Love to write code and improve my skills.

 * 🌍  I'm based in **India**.
 * ✉️  You can contact me at [code.vivekkumar@gmail.com](mailto:code.vivekkumar@gmail.com)